lrq3000/mri_protocol/README.md

 This protocol was designed over the span of 8 months and is now a standard protocol at the Hospital of Liège, Belgium.
 So far, 45 subjects (18 healthy volunteers, 17 disorders of consciousness patients, 10 subjects of other studies) have been acquired using this protocol.

 For more details, please consult the [CME2019 slides](https://github.com/lrq3000/mri_protocol/blob/master/ICME2019-stephen-karl-larroque.pdf).
 For detailed technical informations and bibliography, please consult [ComplementaryInfosBiblio.md](https://github.com/lrq3000/mri_protocol/blob/master/ComplementaryInfosBiblio.md).
 The protocol can be adapted to other machines by using the [pdf printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) (see next section).
+In an effort to promote transparent open research, the lab notes written along the construction of this protocol are available in the [Notes folder](https://github.com/lrq3000/mri_protocol/tree/master/Notes) (beware, it's very messy, but there's lot of additional infos and references).

 ## How to install

-If you own a Siemens Magnetom Vida, the full protocol can be directly imported into your machine by using the [exar1 file](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.exar1).
+If you own a 3T Siemens Magnetom Vida, the full protocol can be directly imported into your machine by using the [exar1 file](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.exar1).

 Otherwise, for another machine, the [pdf printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) or [xml printout](https://github.com/lrq3000/mri_protocol/blob/master/SiemensVidaProtocol/Coma%20Science%20Group%2052.pdf) details most parameters (but unfortunately not all, but at least the most important ones) in a human readable format.
 By using these printouts as a reference, the protocol should be implementable on pretty much any machine, with only basic access to the standard parameters fields (ie, no need for experimental parameters access nor developer console, see the FAQ below for more details).